chaubss/SCM-NREGA/README.md

 Covariate features are features that are useful during analysis but are not of direct interest to us.
 Alongside the outcome variable, several other covariate features are used to more effectively train the synthetic control model.
 Some of these features are:
 - **Surface Net Solar Radiation**: It is the amount of solar radiation reaching the Earth's surface minus the amount of solar radiation reflected from the Earth's surface assuming cloudless conditions.
 - **Total Precipitation**: It is the total amount of rain or snow that falls to the Earth's surface.
-- **U-component of wind**: Is is the speed of the wind along the east-west direction.
+- **U-component of wind**: It is the speed of the wind along the east-west direction.
-- **V-component of wind**: Is is the speed of the wind along the north-south direction.
+- **V-component of wind**: It is the speed of the wind along the north-south direction.
 - **2 meter Temperature**: It is the temperature measured in the shade at a height of 2 meters.
 It gives us a general idea of the current and future temperature at a particular place on the Earth's surface.

 ## Results